LautaMedia/YBoard/README.md

 ## Discussion
-For discussions in finnish, please see http://ylilauta.org/ohjelmistot/
+For discussions, please see https://ylilauta.org/yboard/

+## Contributing
+Due to legal implications, pull requests are not accepted at this time.
+Please use the aforementioned discussion board for any kind of contributions.